Please note this group has been formed into Local History. This section deals with older Local History 1 activities prior to June 2020

 Minehead Pier anniversary

 Next year, 2021, will be exactly 120 years since Minehead’s pier was first opened to the public.
 Minehead Museum is planning a special display, which was boosted last month by the unexpected discovery of one of the entrance gates to the pier during work to clear the harbour access.
-A page on the museum website has more details.
 If funding can be found, the museum trustees hope to commission a model of the pier to illustrate how the gates would have looked in their prime.
 While the museum has several photos of the pier, few show detail of the entrance.
 If anyone has any relevant information, recollections or photos to share, please get in touch with me.
 The wooden decking was removed in 1940 at the orders of the military, but the metalwork was not dismantled until two years later.
 I have been told that it was taken to Newport for storage and was still there some 20 years ago.
 Can anyone confirm that?
 David Temple

 Alfred Vowles: photographer of Exmoor